shawntabrizi/rust-state-machine/src/14/template/README.md

 Think of traits in Rust as shared rules for different types.
 They allow you to define a set of things that types must be able to do.
 This way, you can make sure different parts of your code follow the same rules.

-Take a look at [this example](https://doc.rust-lang.org/rust-by-example/trait.html) or re-read [the Rust Book](https://doc.rust-lang.org/book/ch10-02-traits.html) if you need a refresher on Traits.
+Take a look at [this example](https://doc.rust-lang.org/rust-by-example/trait.html) or re-read [the Rust Book](https://doc.rust-lang.org/book/ch10-02-traits.html) if you need a refresher on traits.

 We will make and use custom traits later in this tutorial, but know for this step that `#[derive(Debug)]` is a macro which implements the `Debug` trait for your custom types.